-Schemes which propose new development on a previously developed sites will also be supported where it can be demonstrated that the design and density reflects the immediate local surroundings, subject to compliance with other development plan policies (specifically policies 134 and 154 of this Plan).
+Schemes which propose new development on a previously developed sites will also be supported where it can be demonstrated that the design and density reflects the immediate local surroundings, subject to compliance with other development plan policies (specifically policies 13 and 14 of this Plan).

-The design and layout of all infill development requires careful attention to relate to its existing settlement context and character, in line with guidance within the National Design Guide (2019) and consideration of the following elementsr:
+The design and layout of all infill development requires careful attention to relate to its existing settlement context and character, in line with guidance within the National Design Guide (2019) and consideration of the following elements:

-- Infill development should Respect the existing built form including massing, building form and heights of buildings within their immediately locality. - Front and rear building lines and side spacing should be continued where these are well established and clearly defined as part of the existing settlement pattern.
-The side spacing to neighbouring properties should be maintained where a consistent and regular arrangement already exists. - Overshadowing or overlooking of both new and existing dwellings should be avoided or minimised • through careful attention to design privacy and there should be a clearly distinction between public and private areasdefined and well related external amenity spaces.
+- Respect the existing built form including massing heights of buildings within their immediate locality. - Front and rear building lines and side spacing should be continued where these are well established and clearly defined as part of the existing settlement pattern. - Overshadowing or overlooking of both new and existing dwellings should be avoided or minimised through careful attention to design privacy and there should be a clearly defined and well related external amenity spaces.

-Schemes which propose new development on a previously developed site will also be supported where it can be demonstrated that the design and density reflects the immediate local surroundings subject to compliance with other development plan policies (specifically policies 14 and 15 of this Plan).
-Within the Village Centrelocal centre a higher proportion of affordable houses and smaller, higher density units may be supported, subject to compliance with other development plan policies, in order to make efficient use of land in sustainable locations and support local services.
+Within the village centre a higher proportion of affordable houses and smaller, higher density units may be supported, subject to compliance with other development plan policies, in order to make efficient use of land in sustainable locations and support local services.

-- This policy specifically deals with residential schemes considered to be infill plots.
-For a site to be considered 5.24 infill development it must adjoin the settlementexisting development on at least two of its boundaries and be within the settlement boundary.
-This is mainly because the remainder of the land outside of the settlement boundary is within the Green Belt the policies at the local and national level meaning that there are on-specific circumstances where development will be considered appropriate. - 5.25.
-It also states that infill sites located within the Village Centrelocal centre will be required to make a greater contribution to the provision of affordable housing and will be able to provide smaller higher density units due to their more sustainable location.
+- 5.24.
+This policy specifically deals with residential schemes considered to be infill plots.
+For a site to be considered infill development it must adjoin existing development on at least two of its boundaries and be within the settlement boundary.
+This is mainly because the remainder of the land outside of the settlement boundary is within the Green Belt the policies at the local and national level meaning that there are specific circumstances where development will be considered appropriate. - 5.25.
+It also states that infill sites located within the village centre will be required to make a greater contribution to the provision of affordable housing and will be able to provide smaller higher density units due to their more sustainable location.
 This approach is in line with paragraph 124 of the NPPF (2021) where housing should be targeted to accessible locations close to shops and services.
-In these locations, infill
+In these locations, infill development will be able to benefit from the relationship with the village centre and public transport connections.